Five-blade ceiling fan with light fixture mounted overhead, installing a ceiling fan

 • Black wire = power to fan motor

-• Blue or red wire = power to light kit (if fan has light)
+• Blue or red wire = power to light kit (if fan has a light)

 • White wire = neutral (returns power)